unchain0/Instalker/README.md

 2. **Run the script:**

+    Copy the example to the main file

     ```bash
-    python main.py
+    cp example.py main.py
     ```

-    * Follow the on-screen prompts to customize your download options.
+    Open the main file and change it according to your needs

+    Then run it

+    ```bash
+    uv run main.py
+    ```